-DCSA defines academic solicitation as the use of students, professors, scientists, or researchers as collectors improperly attempting to obtain sensitive or classified information.
+Foreign intelligence entity (FIE) collectors may attempt to use students, professors, scientists, or researchers to obtain sensitive or classified information.

-Placing academics at, and requesting to collaborate with, U.S. research institutions under the guise of legitimate research in order to access developing technologies and cutting edge research.
+Collectors may collaborate with U.S. research institutions under the guise of legitimate research to access developing technologies and cutting-edge research.

-These attempts can include requests for, or arrangement of, peer or scientific board reviews of academic papers or presentations; requests to study or consult with faculty members; and requests for and access to software and dual-use technology.
+These attempts include requests for peer or scientific board reviews of academic papers or presentations; requests to study or consult with faculty members; and requests for software and dual-use technology.